erikedin/Alfar.jl/docs/TASKS.md

 - [ ] Visualizer: Remove hard-coded window dimensions
 - [ ] Visualizer: Re-create the window on new visualizations if necessary
 - [ ] Visualizer: Handle all events, not just one, in each render loop
+- [ ] ViewportAlignment: Add a volume wireframe
+- [ ] ViewportAlignment: Color the wireframe according to the algorithm

 # Completed
 - [x] Visualizer: Extract the visualization-specific code